DinaSami/can-of-books-frontend/README.md

 **Version**: 1.0.0

 ## Overview
-This Apllication is for exploring location that displys a map for the selected location by the user, The reason for building this application is to fill users need by exploring location around the world.
+This Apllication is for dispalying user's information with login and logout buttons.
 ## Getting Started
 The user can use my URL that deployed on Netlify in order to use this application easily.